 Financial Implications Beginning in FY 2009-10, allocations were distributed using a sliding percentage scale starting at 3.5 percent and ending at 5.9 percent at the end of the measure.
 The difference in program revenues and the annual allocation percentage has been "banked" in a restricted reserve to off-set allocations.
 The FY 2024-25 allocation is 5.0 percent.
 Therefore, no amount is banked in the restricted reserve.
-The interest earned on the restricted reserve over the long-term will be sufficient to cover staff management of Measure J Program 15.
-The funds identified in the approved Resolution 24-28-G have been included in the Authority's FY 2024-25 annual budget.
+The interest earned on the restricted reserve over the long-term will be sufficient to cover staff management of Measure J Program have been included in the Authority's FY 2024-25 annual budget.